Kyoto Kinkaku-ji golden pavilion reflected in the temple pond, autumn maples and Zen garden, ancient Japanese capital

 Hoshinoya Kyoto

-"Twenty-five rooms along the Hozu River in Arashiyama, accessible only by hotel boat.
-Kaiseki dining, traditional ryokan architecture, the most cinematic Kyoto stay."
+"Twenty-five rooms along the Hozu River in Arashiyama, reached only by the hotel's own boat.
+Kaiseki dining and ryokan-influenced architecture, the most cinematic arrival in the city."

 9.6